The evolution of the green bond market in the US: sustainable securities and emerging opportunities – RendaDeMae

 Early development of green bonds in the US

-The initial steps of green bonds in the United States were modest, largely influenced by global institutions such as the World Bank and the European Investment Bank, which issued pioneering securities in the late 2000s.
-US municipalities and states soon followed, realizing the potential of issuing bonds to finance projects such as renewable energy development, clean transportation infrastructure, and water management initiatives.
+The initial steps of green bonds in the United States were modest, with the early momentum largely influenced by global institutions such as the World Bank and the European Investment Bank , which issued pioneering securities in the late 2000s.
+These early global issuances established a framework and proof of concept for capital markets to connect debt financing with environmental projects.

-Despite slow adoption at first, the appeal of green bonds began to expand as awareness of climate risks grew.
-The aftermath of events such as Hurricane Sandy in 2012 heightened the urgency of resilience-focused financing.
-Municipalities like New York City used green bonds to fund climate adaptation projects, while states such as California applied them to support clean energy initiatives.
+Despite slow adoption at first , the appeal of green bonds began to expand significantly as awareness of climate risks grew.
+This shift was catalyzed by tangible events that highlighted vulnerability.
+The aftermath of events such as Hurricane Sandy in 2012 served as a critical turning point, heightening the urgency for resilience-focused financing.

 Expansion and the role of corporations